HoneyRahmani/MultiClassClassification/README.md

 ## About Database

-Dataset is STL-10 dataset from the PyTorch torchvision package.
+Dataset is STL-10 from the PyTorch torchvision package.

-For more information about  https:/ / cs. stanford.edu/ ~acoates/ stl10 .
+For more information about STL-10  https:/ / cs. stanford.edu/ ~acoates/ stl10 .

 ## Built with